Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 The Springbank Reservoir has been designed to allow fish to pass unimpeded through the diversion structure when the reservoir is not in operation.
 Fish caught in the Springbank Reservoir during operation will be safely returned to the Elbow River.

-The reservoir component will not result in the loss of significant fish habitat at the footprint of the diversion structure.
-The environmental assessment indicates that bull trout habitat is primarily upstream of the Springbank Reservoir and would therefore be less affected by habitat loss.
+The has not resulted in the loss of significant fish.
+The environmental assessment indicated bull trout habitat is primarily upstream of the Springbank Reservoir and would be less affected by the project.

 Wildlife

-The Springbank Reservoir will result in a partial loss of wildlife habitat; however, the land is primarily very low to moderate suitability habitat for grizzly bears and ungulates.
-Higher suitability grizzly bear habitat is located west of the project and will not be impacted.
+The Springbank Reservoir resulted in a partial loss of wildlife habitat; however, the land is primarily very low to moderately suitability habitat for Grizzly bears and ungulates.
+Higher suitability Grizzly bear habitat is located west of the project and was not be impacted.

 Debris management

-In response to concerns raised during stakeholder engagement, about debris entering the reservoir, a debris deflector will be added to promote the passage of debris down river and prevent it from entering the diversion channel.
+In response to concerns raised during stakeholder engagement, about debris entering the reservoir, a debris deflector was added to promote the passage of debris down river and prevent it from entering the diversion channel.

 The debris deflector will help keep much of the larger debris in the Elbow River out of the Springbank Reservoir, while also helping to mitigate accumulation of debris: